Private Residence

 333 Bath Road

-A development of 9 new flats above retail for the open market, set on a busy high street.
-The design takes reference from the 1930s design of the nearby underground station.
+The design draws reference from the 1930s architecture of the nearby underground station.

 The Salterns

-A development of seven 3 / 4 bedroom three storey houses with integral garages and private gardens set in the landscaped grounds of the West Bay Country Club on the Isle of Wight.
-The architectural style of the development follows the local New England aesthetic.
+A development of seven three and four bedroom houses within the landscaped grounds of the West Bay Country Club on the Isle of Wight.

 The Railway Tavern

-The refurbishment and conversion of an existing public house within the South Hampstead Conservation Area to provide to two self-contained office suites at first floor level and six flats at second and third floor level.
-The public house & ancillary accommodation are retained and renovated at ground floor and lower ground floor levels.
-The flats achieve a BREEAM Very Good rating
+The refurbishment and conversion of an existing public house within the South Hampstead Conservation Area provides two self-contained office suites at first-floor level and six flats across the second and third floors.

 Winchester University